factorhouse/kpow/secure-config/README.md

 When encrypting text containing special characters you must either:

-1. Quote input on the command line correctly, or
+1. Quote input on the command line, or
 2. Read the encrypted text input from a file

 In the examples below we will encrypt text consisting of 'Abc' followed by [every special character defined by OWASP](https://owasp.org/www-community/password-special-characters).